Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in University Heights, OH

-You should have your HVAC system inspected approximately twice yearly.
-Following an inspection, your technician will inform you if any services are required.
-You should also schedule an inspection if you start noticing issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have an inspection if you notice any new issues, such as strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider getting a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
+You may also consider purchasing a smart thermostat.

 Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
-Be sure to speak with a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.
+If your HVAC company doesn't offer financing, you could consider taking out your own loan.
+Be sure to speak with a financial advisor and your HVAC company to find out what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: